Fifth Third Bancorp – Consenus Indicates Potential 14.4% Upside

-Fifth Third Bancorp found using ticker (FITB) now have 21 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 38 and 29 calculating the mean target price we have 33.21.
-Given that the stocks previous close was at 29.02 this indicates there is a potential upside of 14.4%.
-The 50 day MA is 30.34 and the 200 day moving average is 28.52.
-The market capitalisation for the company is $20,822m.
-Find out more information at: http://www.53.com
+Fifth Third Bancorp with ticker code (FITB) now have 22 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 38 and 29 with the average target price sitting at 33.
+With the stocks previous close at 28.84 this now indicates there is a potential upside of 14.4%.
+The day 50 moving average is 30.25 and the 200 day MA is 28.54.
+The company has a market capitalisation of $20,226m.
+You can visit the company’s website by visiting: http://www.53.com

 Fifth Third Bancorp operates as a diversified financial services company in the United States.
 The company’s Commercial Banking segment offers credit intermediation, cash management, and financial services; lending and depository products; and cash management, foreign exchange and international trade finance, derivatives and capital markets services, asset-based lending, real estate finance, public finance, commercial leasing, and syndicated finance for business, government, and professional customers.
 Its Branch Banking segment provides a range of deposit and loan products to individuals and small businesses.
 This segment offers checking and savings accounts, home equity loans and lines of credit, credit cards, and loans for automobiles and personal financing needs, as well as cash management services for small businesses.
 The company’s Consumer Lending segment engages in direct lending activities that include origination, retention, and servicing of residential mortgage and home equity loans or lines of credit; and indirect lending activities, including loans to consumers through correspondent lenders and automobile dealers.
 Fifth Third Bancorp’s Wealth & Asset Management segment provides various investment alternatives for individuals, companies, and not-for-profit organizations.
 It offers retail brokerage services to individual clients; and broker dealer services to the institutional marketplace.
 This segment also provides asset management services; holistic strategies to affluent clients in wealth planning, investing, insurance, and wealth protection; and advisory services for institutional clients comprising states and municipalities.
 As of June 30, 2019, the company operated 1,207 full-service banking centers and 2,551 ATMs in Ohio, Kentucky, Indiana, Michigan, Illinois, Florida, Tennessee, West Virginia, Georgia, and North Carolina.
 Fifth Third Bancorp was founded in 1858 and is headquartered in Cincinnati, Ohio.